 On decidedly starker turf—which often makes for unobstructed wildlife spectating—you'll find another reserve: the Kgalagadi Transfrontier Park at the Botswanan border.
-Officially opened in 2000, this protected patch of the southern Kalahari gives new meaning to animal attraction.
-The short list of creatures that humans flock to see here: cheetahs, leopards, lions, hyenas, wildebeest, springbok and insanely adorable meerkats.
+Officially opened in 2000, this protected patch of the southern Kalahari is home to cheetahs, leopards, lions, hyenas, wildebeest, springbok and insanely adorable meerkats.
 (Then there are the merely insane honey badgers.)

 You could make an entire trip out of the country’s centuries-old Winelands (in fact, given the multitude of wine routes and sub-routes, you could make multiple vino-themed trips).
 And as you’re tasting your way through the various vineyards and wineries, you’ll surely find favorites—from Pinotage to sparkling Methode Cap Classique—that you’ll want to take or ship home.